dirkschumacher/mlcombinatorics/README.md

 # Contribute

 This is work in progress.
-Feel free to send a Pull Request, if you know of any papers around the use of machine learning to solve combinatorial optimization problems.
+Feel free to send a Pull Request, if you know any papers around the use of machine learning to solve combinatorial optimization problems.